fzj0007/End-to-end-NLP-System-Building-/README.md

 We ask you to write a report detailing various aspects about your end-to-end system development (see the grading criteria below).

-There will be a 7 page limit for the report, and there is no required template.
+There will be a no page limit for the report, and there is no required template.
 However, we encourage you to use the [ACL template](https://github.com/acl-org/acl-style-files).

 > [!IMPORTANT]
 > Make sure you cite all your sources (open-source models, libraries, papers, blogs etc.,) in your report.